U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Devon Clifton (University of Nevada, Las Vegas)

-Diane Gallo (University of California, Los Angeles)
+Diana Gallo (University of California Los Angeles)

 Dina Omar (University of California, Berkeley)